GenoImel/jrpg-example/README.md

 # JRPG Example

-An example project that is heavily inspired by mechanics from early Square Enix and Nintendo games, along with some creative freedom in combining these mechanics.
+An example project that is heavily inspired by mechanics from early Square Enix and Nintendo JRPGs, along with some creative freedom in combining these mechanics.

 ## Requirements